-The plant at Cahirciveen is a secondary treatment WWTP with a design capacity of 5,000 P.E.
-It is currently operating at 1% above its design capacity and this is projected to rise to 9% by 2015.
-This plant is not included in the current Water Services Investment Programme.
-A licence application was made by Kerry County Council in September 2008 (registration number D0181-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+The largest plant in the catchment is at Bandon with a design capacity of 8,000 P.E.
+It is currently operating within its design capacity but it has been designated as 'at risk' due to insufficient assimilative capacity in receiving waters for BOD and nutrients.
+A scheme is included in the current Water Services Investment Programme to upgrade the existing collection system.
+The existing plant provides secondary treatment and is situated more than 10 kilometres upstream of the shellfish area.
+A licence application was made by Cork County Council in September 2008 (registration number D0136-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.

-The primary treatment plant at Knightstown has a design capacity of 795 P.E.
-It is not included in the current Water Services Investment Programme.
-A licence application was made by Kerry County Council in June 2009 (registration number D0421-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+Two septic tanks at Innishannon with a combined design capacity of 570 P.E. treat the waste water from the village.
+Schemes are included in the current Water Services Investment Programme 2007-2009 to upgrade the collection system and provide secondary treatment.
+A licence application was made by Cork County Council in June 2009 (registration number D0429-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.